Breastfeeding in Scotland

 As part of Improving Maternal and Infant Nutrition: A Framework for Action, NHS boards are required to detail how they are implementing the framework, including specific areas of work around antenatal education, postnatal breastfeeding support and accredited breastfeeding peer support.

-The framework requires that all maternity units and 80 per cent of community health partnerships in Scotland should achieve Baby Friendly accreditation by 2015/16.
-In order to support this, the Scottish Government has funded a Professional Officer and has provided financial support to assist boards with the accreditation process, and this requirement has now been met.
+The framework requires that all maternity units and 80 per cent of community health partnerships in Scotland achieve Baby Friendly accreditation.
+The Scottish Government has funded a Professional Officer and has provided financial support to assist boards with the accreditation process, and this requirement has now been met.

 Baby Friendly statistics

 Find out the latest Baby Friendly accreditation statisticsRead more